 If this doesn’t work, you need to reset the app using the button under Repair (Note: It will erase your Snipping Tool data).

-Once the process is completed you have to launch the app again and try using the Snipping Tool.
+Once the process is completed, you have to relaunch the app and try using the Snipping Tool.

 Method 4: Other Fixes

 In addition to the above methods, you can also try the below methods:

 - Run the Troubleshooters in the settings app.

 - Execute the sfc /scannow command in the command prompt and check for corrupted files.

 - Launch the Snipping Tool using the built-in keyboard shortcut (Win + Shift + S).